IntensiveCoLearning/english_2nd/Ronaldskp.md

 ### 2024.10.17
 You know , when l thought,when l was thinking about going to Germany to study German ,l thought l would be speaking German all the time with German people . l thought l'd be hanging out with Germans.But really, l was in school a lot of the day.
 And so, l was not hanging out with Germans . l was hanging out with other people studying German .
 And one guy in particular , a guy from Turkey , we ended up having .
 ### 2024.10.18
+ l think ,six months of class together in a row,so , we became pretty good friends ,and he was interesed in American English and movies , American movies, and want to sound more American.And so , he was having me coach him a little bit .
+He'd sya a couple things . l would tell him what to change to make it sound better , and l remember describing the ah vowel to him .
+He was not making it .And so , l said ,well , you're missing a vowel.
+Let me show you what it's like .And l was descrbing what the tongue should look like , and then he said , you're really gooa at that.
 ### 2024.10.19